ros-navigation/navigation2/sphinx_doc/tutorials/docs/navigation2_with_slam.rst

 Before completing this tutorial, completing the :ref:`getting_started`. is highly recommended especially if you are new to ROS and Navigation2.

 In this tutorial we'll be using SLAM Toolbox.
-More information can be found in the ROSCon talk for SLAM Toolbox. `video <https://vimeo.com/378682207>`_
+More information can be found in the ROSCon talk for `SLAM Toolbox <https://vimeo.com/378682207>`_

 Requirements
 ============